 Shared room by default.
 The program fee covers one person in a twin room.
 We’ll pair you with a roommate of the same gender if you don’t have a travel companion.

-Extra Services section, then email travel@geeo.org to reserve it.
+Want a private room?
+Most trips offer a “My Own Room” (single-supplement) upgrade.
+Check the price in the Extra Services section, then email travel@geeo.org to reserve it.
 You pay the single-supplement only if you request it.

 Emergency Contacts

-Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
-If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.
+Should you need to contact the tour operator during an emergency, it is best to call the local G Adventures office.
+If for any reason you do not receive an immediate answer, please leave a detailed message and contact information so they can return your call and assist you as soon as possible.

 EMERGENCY CONTACT NUMBERS::